johanson/irur/irur/README.md

 ## Development

 Clone the repo, install npm dependencies.
-Install fabric3 (pip3 install fabric3). `fab -list` in the project dir for all the availible tasks.
+Install fabric3 (pip3 install fabric3) , do `fab -list` from terminal in the project dir for all the available tasks.
-Or if you prefer npm scripts: `npm run build` to build with webpack (or `npm run serve` for development), `node server.js --dev` to start the server.
+If you prefer npm scripts: `npm run build` to build with webpack (or `npm run serve` for development), `node server.js --dev` to start the server.

 ### Dependencies